Tomato: know sow grow feast ….

 A personally signed copy of Tomato can be purchased via this website or via www.garlicfeast.com or by emailing me at firstname.lastname@example.org

-Tomato is also available in bookshops throughout Australia and online from October 2018.
+Tomato is also available in bookshops and personally signed copies can be ordered online through this website.